WHY USE AN INSURANCE BROKER?

-As insurance brokers, our priority is to represent your interests at all times, and to provide you with professional guidance in everything pertaining to your insurance in a market that’s forever changing in premiums, product availability and policy conditions.
-IBAU’s has a group of Qualified Practising Insurance Brokerage companies who clearly understand the differences between various policies and are often able to negotiate premiums that aren’t available to you.
+As insurance brokers, our priority is to represent your interests at all times, and to provide you with professional guidance in everything pertaining to your insurance in a market that's forever changing in premiums, product availability and policy conditions.
+The IBAU members are a group of Qualified Practising Insurance Brokerage companies who clearly understand the differences between various policies and are often able to negotiate favorable premiums that aren't available to you.

 HOW IS AN INSURANCE BROKER REMUNERATED?

-Insurance Brokers receive a commission (brokerage) from insurers on the business they place with the insurers.
+Insurance Brokers receive a commission (brokerage) from insurers on the business they place with them.